Beach vs mountain: where do you think you’re more likely to get a sunburn?

-And, it gets worse as you go higher.
+It gets worse as you go higher.
 UV exposure increases by 10% for every 3,280 feet in altitude.
 So, if you’re somewhere 7,000 feet over the level of the sea, you’re exposed to 25% more UV rays than if you had stayed at the beach.

-But why?
-That’s because the higher up you go, the less of the earth’s atmosphere is there to block out UV rays.
+The reason is simple: the higher up you go, the less of the earth’s atmosphere is there to block out UV rays.

-2. Which environment better reflect UV rays?
+2. Which environment better reflects UV rays?

 I know what you’re thinking.
 There’s snow in the mountains, so even if you’re higher up, there’s no chance of getting a sunburn.
 You can’t get a sunburn if there’s snow around, right?